Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 16.25.11 UTC
+- WIB: Sabtu, 7 Desember 2024 17.29.55 UTC
-- WITA: Sabtu, 7 Desember 2024 17.25.11 UTC
+- WITA: Sabtu, 7 Desember 2024 18.29.55 UTC
-- WIT: Sabtu, 7 Desember 2024 18.25.11 UTC
+- WIT: Sabtu, 7 Desember 2024 19.29.55 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

 Kategori: friendship